jigar23/BingTranslator/README.md

 Bing Translator in c++ using JNI

-Microsoft's Bing Translator is an API which can do a variety of functions:
+Microsoft's Bing Translator is an API which can do a variety of functions:  <br>

-1. Translate text between 2 langauges.
+1. Translate text between 2 langauges.  <br>

-2. Detect the native language of given text.
+2. Detect the native language of given text.  <br>

-3. Generating and playing a WAV of given text spoken in a chosen dialect
+3. Generating and playing a WAV of given text spoken in a chosen dialect  <br>

 Since the Google Translate API is no more free, it makes sense in using the Bing Translate API.

 The Bing Tranlate API is free for only 2,000,000 Characters/month.
 For further charges, refer
 https://datamarket.azure.com/dataset/1899a118-d202-492c-aa16-ba21c33c06cb

 Since the API is by Microsoft, it is bound to be written in C#.

 There is also a PHP and Java version of the API.

 However, I wanted to use the translator in C/C++ in my Linux system as a part of my Speech to Speech Translation project.

 I was able to use the Bing translator using JNI in my C++ code and calling the functions of the Java API.